All Episodes

 I'm sure that was very, very painful for him.

-Because I learned after Richard Jewell not to rush to judgment.
+Anyway, you look at the Duke LaCrosse case because I learned after Richard Jewell not to rush to judgment.

 You want to know why I'm more right than wrong than the media is?

-Why I was right vetting Obama, they didn't do it.
+Why I was right vetting Obama.

-I was right, Trump could win.
+I was right Trump could win.

-They didn't, they were laughing at the idea.
+They were laughing at the idea.

 I was right on the Duke LaCrosse case, followed it closely.